Lexington Winter Invitational

 I want to be on the chain: email@example.com

-- Tech>truth, but to a certain extent.
+Tech>truth, but to a certain extent.
 For example, just because the 2AC says “vague alts are a voter” with no warrant or impact and the block drops it, this does not mean I immediately vote aff.
+I am very hesitant in general to vote on blippy one-shot theory arguments.

-- I tend to think about arguments in an “offensive-defensive” paradigm
+I tend to think about rounds through an “offensive-defensive” paradigm.

-- Yes, I will read evidence if needed, but how I read that evidence is dependent on how each teams explains their ev and do comparison.
+Yes, I will read evidence if needed, but how I read that evidence is dependent on how each team explains their ev and does comparison.
 I will try to avoid intervening as much as I can, but that depends on you, more comparison and analysis means I will do less work.

 I do not think any judge is purely “tabula-rasa” so below are my general thoughts about arguments.
 They are not absolute and can be changed through good debating, but are general biases.